Expatria-Technologies/Flexi-HAL/README.md

 ### RS485 Spindle Control
 This interface is primarily intended to be used with a Huanyang style VFD for spindle control.
-The A and B pins are marked on the bottoms side of the PCB.
+The A, B and G (common) pins are marked on the top and bottoms sides of the PCB.
 Simply connect the appropriate pins to the terminals on the VFD.
-Note that the GND pin should be used for signal common, it should not be connected to the shield of a shielded cable.
+Note that the G pin should be used for signal common, it should not be connected to the shield of a shielded cable.

 https://github.com/grblHAL/Plugins_spindle/